 For new deployments

-We recommend an Intel I3, I5 or I7 CPU from 8th generation onward (CPU model number should start by 8 or higher, e.g. i7-8xxx, i5-9xxx, i310xxx).
+We recommend Intel I3, I5 or I7 CPU from 8th generation to 11th generation (CPU model number should be from 8 to 11, e.g. i7-8xxx, i5-9xxx, i311xxx).
 With such machines, you will be able to run the most recent editions of VidiReports with high camera resolution.

 If your budget is constrained, you can also consider machines embedding an entry-level Intel processors from the Intel Celeron range, provided that these Celeron processors come with at least 4 cores, and have been released by Intel since 2019 (see a table here).
 Note that, in that case, you might not be able to detect faces as far as with the i3/i5/i7 machines recommended above.